amanchoudhri/social-ties/notebooks/examine_cross_party_openness.md

-Explore Friend Group Party ID
+Explore Openness to Voting Cross-Party for President
 ================
 Aman Choudhri
 2024-09-09